arpit77-ai/Coffee-App/README.md

 # COFFEE-APP

+A simple Python console-based Coffee Shop Ordering System that lets users browse a menu, add coffee items to their order, view their cart, and checkout.
+It demonstrates basic Object-Oriented Programming concepts using classes, methods, and user input handling.

 # Coffee Shop Ordering System

 A simple and interactive **Python console application** that allows users to browse a coffee menu, add items to their order, view their cart, and proceed to checkout.